lee-jai/GSW_LAL_NYK_DATA/README.md

 i310D_asssignment_7<br>

 Goal:<br>
 The goal of my project is to see if there is a change in points per game over the history of the NBA.
-To do this, I chose the three highest valued(in dollars) teams in the NBA.<br><br>
+To do this, I chose the three highest valued(in dollars) teams in the NBA.<br>

 API:<br>
-I used webscraping.<br><br>
+I used webscraping.<br>

 Data License:<br>
 The license of the data is owned by Sports Reference LLC.
-It is available for personal, non-commercial use only.<br><br>
+It is available for personal, non-commercial use only.<br>

 Data Attributes:<br>
 "Season" is numerical data, describing the year of the NBA season.<br>